aspose-drawing/aspose-drawing-reference-tutorials/drawing/english/net/coordinate-transformations/matrix-transformations/_index.md

 These namespaces give you access to `Bitmap`, `Graphics`, and the `Matrix` class needed for transformations.

 ## Step‑by‑Step Guide

+Below is a concise, numbered walkthrough.
+Each step includes a brief explanation followed by the exact code you’ll need (the code blocks are unchanged from the original tutorial).

 ### Step 1: Set Up the Canvas